sourceduty/Power-Time_Logger/README.md

 > *"Power Time logger is a unique Arduino device project and not a marketable electronics product."*

 #
+### Similar Electronics

+#### MakerHawk USB Tester

+Features: Measures voltage (3.6V-32V), current (0-5.1A), power (0-155W), and capacity.
+It has an OLED display for real-time monitoring and can log data.
+Usage: Simply plug the device into the USB port and connect your USB device to the tester.
+The tester will display real-time data and can log the information for later review.

+#### DROK USB Tester

+Features: Provides real-time monitoring of voltage, current, power, and capacity.
+It has a clear display and can log data over time.
+Usage: Plug the tester into the USB port and connect your USB device.
+The tester logs data, which you can review on the display or export for detailed analysis.

+#### UM25C USB Tester

+Features: Measures voltage (4-24V), current (0-5A), power (0-120W), and energy.
+It includes Bluetooth for wireless data logging and monitoring via a smartphone app.
+Usage: Connect the tester to your USB port and your device.
+Use the smartphone app to monitor and log data over time.

+#
 ### Related Links

 [Power Time Logger - Hackster](https://www.hackster.io/s0urceduty/power-time-logger-for-arduino-uno-fe7fab)